-Modifications to the General Curriculum
+4. Modifications to the General Curriculum

 Modifications to the general curriculum are changes in expected outcomes and core curriculum standards.
-When students are unable to meet the expectations of the general education curriculum, the expectations may be modified through enrollment in special education courses.
-Modifications to the curriculum are generally used in coordination with an assessment that is compatible with the modified expectations.
+When students are unable to meet the expectations of the general education curriculum, the expectations may be modified through enrollment in access courses.
+Modifications to the curriculum are used in coordination with an assessment that is compatible with the modified expectations.
 The decision by the IEP team to use a modified curriculum is written in the student's IEP.

-The following guidelines should be considered when enrolling students in modified courses:
+The following guidelines shall be considered when enrolling students with disabilities in access courses:

-- Curricular modifications should be considered only after all types of accommodations have been exhausted. - A student's priority educational needs may be different from the core curriculum specific to the Florida Standards and Next Generation Sunshine State Standards for the academic subject areas.
-For example, a student with a moderate or severe disability may need to learn how to care for personal needs and develop interpersonal communication skills.
-The student's annual goals would reflect the student's needs in personal care, socialization, and/or interpersonal communication, and not the academics of the regular school program. - Students who require modified standards or an alternate curriculum may meet the criteria for exemption from statewide assessments and therefore, would be required to participate in the Florida Alternate Assessment through grade 11.
+- Curricular modifications should be considered only after all types of accommodations have been exhausted. - A student's priority educational needs may be different from the core curriculum specific to the state academic standards and the B.E.S.T. standards for general education courses for the academic subject areas.
+Students who require modified standards must meet the criteria for participation in the Florida Standards Alternate Assessment.